marklogic/marklogic-spark-connector/docs/getting-started/jupyter.md

 To get started, install either [JupyterLab or Jupyter Notebook](https://jupyter.org/install).
 Both of these tools allow you to work with the connector in the same fashion.
 The rest of this guide will assume the use of Jupyter Notebook, though the instructions will work for JupyterLab as well.

+Note that if you have not already installed PySpark, run `pip install pyspark` using the same Python interpreter that you will use to run Jupyter Notebook or JupyterLab.

 Once you have installed, started, and accessed Jupyter Notebook in your web browser - in a default Notebook installation, you should be able to access it at http://localhost:8889/tree - click on "New" in the upper right hand